cbrennanpoole/Qualitative-Self/README.md

             - Regional Manageement,
             - C-Suite
 11. Implement :
-    - Predictive forecasting algorithm and logarithmic model as co-authored with Linehaul Planning Department.
+    - Design predictive forecasting algorithm and logarithmic model as co-authored with Linehaul Planning Department.
 12. Produce :
-    - Environment conducive to excellence creating consistence in KPIs and confidence in the budding team that was about to rocket launch their carrers throughout the network; making a sustainable impact on the carrier and industry.
+    - Environment conducive to excellence.
+    - Create consistency.
+        - Identify and benchmark using KPIs that easy for all to relate with; helping team understand big picture and importance of shared goals.

 ---

 #### Saia LTL Freight Inc
 `OPERATIONS SUPERVISOR`
 Ellenwood, GA | Mar 2008 - Jul 2009
-1. Monitor, oversee, guide, and support proper work direction :
+1. Monitor, oversee, guide, and support proper work direction of :
     - Professional Freighthandlers,
     - Line Drivers,
     - City (PUD) Drivers,
     - Interline (3rd Party) Drivers,
     - Dispatch - to - Dock Ops,
     - Administrative Assista.
-2. Support meeting of production metrics to establish a continuous improvement environment and engaged workforce with development of simple process; a daily check-list for
+2. Support meeting of production metrics to establish a continuous improvement environment :
     - Professional Freighthandlers,
-    - Peers in cross-functional collaboration with
+    - Peers in cross-functional collaboration :
-        1. Atlanta & Central Dispatch out-of the Corporate Office with Atlanta Dock Operations.
+        1. Atlanta & Central Dispatch out-of Atlanta Corporate Office.
-    - Provide Guarantee of on-time customer service standard of 98.6% by working tirelessly to improve the controllables i.e.
+    - Guarantee on-time customer service standard of > 98.6% : work tirelessly to improve all controllables & reduce the variables.
-        1. On-time close schedule, meeting or exceeding the 93.5% rate of on-time closes ( direct controllable ), and
+        1. On-time close schedule : > 93.5% standard expectation ( direct controllable ).
-        2. On time departure 96.5% (indirect controllable).
+        2. On time departure : > 93.5% (indirect controllable).
-3. Improve quality implementing an already well-established but not utilized dock mentor program and daily education during safety meetings,
-    - emphasizing a cross-functionall training of production associates and peers that encouraged (rather than the previous practice of discouraging) the changing of day and night shifts on the Friday and Saturday shift;
+3. Improve quality by following standard work processes being written all-but realtime.
+    - Emphasize cross-functionall training :
         1. Immediate boost in employee morale as it was an ask they had all-but demanded for years, and
-        2. Further fuel the increasingly difficult to achieve KPIs the team had begun looking forward to beating.
+        2. Fuel the increasingly difficult to achieve KPIs : with a human-centered team approach.
-4. Verify nightly thru *report reconciliation* all due-service freight is :
+4. Report due-service reconciliation : continuous improvement and nightly responsibility.
-    - Picked up and status properly,
+    - Freight is both picked up & shows in proper status in AS400.
-    - Accounted for; i.e.
+    - Account for :
         1. Proper loading status & technique in place `best practices`,
-        2. Shipments status as loaded out (LOA),
-            - Closed (CLO) Load - to - Ride (LTR) or
-            - Over-the-road (OTR);
-        3. Ensure AS400 (dos-based) became a daily task with a continuous reconciliation strategy,
+        2. Ensure AS400 (dos-based) became a daily task with a continuous reconciliation strategy,
             - With plan for departure and direct verification with the linehaul unit; which
                1. further tear - down barriers in place cross-(dys)functionally among the various units that had
                2. Begun to stagnate due to groupthink rather than